jordanhitchcock/cred/README.rst

 The additional convenience options in the block below (e.g. ``repayment``, ``frequency``, ``day_count``) can be used for **FloatingRateBorrowings** in the same manner.

-The ``percentage_repayment`` function builds a function for calculating repayment costs based on the dates and step-downs.
+The ``percent_of_principal`` function builds a function for calculating repayment costs based on the dates and step-downs.
 The default is open repayment.

 Default ``frequency`` is monthly, and default ``day_count`` is actual/360.